 The contest has been held every two years since 1982.
 It is an international classical music event aimed at offering the broadest possible stage to talented young classical musicians and helping them embark on an international career.
-Previous winners include Julian Rachlin (1988), Nathalie Clein (1994), Ziyu He (2014) and Łukasz Dyczko (2016).
+Previous winners of the Eurovision Young Musicians competition have gone on to enjoy huge success on the world-stage, and include Julian Rachlin (violin), Natalie Clein (cello) and Eivind Holtsmark Ringstad (viola).

 The first Eurovision Young Musicians (EYM) was held in Manchester (UK) on 11 June 1982.
 Since then it has been held six times in Vienna, twice in Cologne and Switzerland (Geneva, Lucerne) and once each in Copenhagen, Amsterdam, Brussels, Warsaw, Lisbon, Bergen and Berlin.